Sandro71/SensorThingsInspector_QGIS-plugin/README.md

 This readme is a brief walkthrough on how to install and use the plugin in QGIS.
 1. Installation<br>The plugin can be downloaded from this repository as a zip file.<br>Once installed (as a local zip file), the user interface shows a simple menu and a toolbar with four commands:

-    - Setup Upload 'SensorThings API' layer from remote server
+    - Setup 'SensorThings' layer
-    - Inspect Show location informationfeatures in layer
+    - Inspect features in layer
     - Export layer

 Note: the following screenshots show the user interface in Italian.

 immagine da sostituire con una aggiornata dopo la riorganizzazione di toolbar e menu.